DPT, CMTPT, BCB-PMD, HSP

 In 2009, she became a Certified Pilates Instructor by completing 750 training hours with Freedom Physical Therapy’s Pilates Teacher Training Program.

 Nina received her Certificate of Achievement in Pelvic Physical Therapy (CAPP) through the American Physical Therapy Associations Section of Women’s Health, in 2010.
 Nina specializes in women’s health services including pelvic pain, incontinence, lumbar, pelvic, and hip dysfunction, pre-natal, and post-partum care.
 Nina also specializes in male pelvic floor dysfunction including pelvic pain, post-prostatectomy, urinary, and bowel incontinence.
-Nina uses a variety of manual techniques to effectively treat each person as a whole; and believes in patient education as a key component in the healing process.
+Nina uses a variety of manual techniques to effectively treat each person as a whole and believes in patient education as a key component in the healing process.

 Nina has combined her knowledge of the Pilates Method along with her deep understanding of the needs of the female body after having children by integrating the Pilates Method in the treatment of her everyday clientele.
-Nina incorporates the Pilates Method into the rehabilitation of her orthopedic and spine patients as this method as proven to be a fun and effective treatment modality.
+Nina incorporates the Pilates Method into the rehabilitation of her orthopedic and spine patients as this method has proven to be a fun and effective treatment modality.

 In 2016 Nina received her Board Certification in Pelvic Muscle Dysfunction Biofeedback.
-Healthcare professionals who achieve BCIA certification demonstrate commitment to professionalism by completing degree and educational requirements, endorsing a rigorous code of professional conduct, learning to apply clinical biofeedback skills during mentorship, and passing written examination.
+Healthcare professionals who achieve BCIA certification demonstrate commitment to professionalism by completing a degree and educational requirements, endorsing a rigorous code of professional conduct, learning to apply clinical biofeedback skills during mentorship, and passing a written examination.